The essential regularity of singular connections in geometry

-We refine this result to a necessary and sufficient condition and to transformations between affine connections of {\it different} regularities (cf. Lemma 2.1), and this refinement is crucial for the proofs in this paper.} Using this regularity control of Jacobians, together with a consistent notion of essential regularity and a refined existence theory for the RT-equations, we here prove that the RT-equations regularize any connection, together with its curvature, whenever the connection is below its essential regularity; and we prove that regularized connections in different coordinate charts are always related by transition maps which exhibit sufficient regularity to preserve essential regularity, thereby globalizing our methods to a consistent atlas on the whole manifold.
-This then establishes the existence of a new connection-dependent atlas in which a connection exhibits its essential regularity, a global regularization of an entire geometry to its essential regularity for any $L^p$ connection defined in a starting atlas, $p>n$.
+We refine this result to a necessary and sufficient condition and to transformations between affine connections of {\it different} regularities (cf. Lemma 2.1), and this refinement is crucial for the proofs in this paper.} Using this regularity control of Jacobians, together with a consistent notion of essential regularity and a refined existence theory for the RT-equations, we prove that the RT-equations regularize both a connection and its curvature by one derivative, iteratively, until the connection reaches its essential regularity.
+Moreover, we prove that connections regularized up to their essential regularity, starting from different coordinate charts, always generate transition maps which exhibit the requisite regularity required to preserve the essential regularity, thereby extending {\it essential regularity} to a consistent definition applicable to any global atlas in which connection components lie locally in $L^p$, $p>n$.
+Taken together, this establishes for any connection given in an atlas the existence of a new atlas in which the connection exhibits its essential regularity, thus achieving a global regularization of an entire geometry to its essential regularity, applicable to any $L^p$ connection defined in any starting atlas of regularity $W^{2,p}$ or higher, $p>n$.